 How to write an abstract

 Click here for tips on writing an abstract including a helpful YouTube video from Commonwealth Honors College of the University of Massachusetts-Amherst.

-- If you have the time, draft your paper first; then write the abstract.
+- If you have the time, draft your paper or poster first; then write the abstract.

 - A good abstract usually reflects a good paper or poster.
 The opposite also tends to be true.

 - Know your audience, and target your abstract accordingly.
 Remember that a reader does not want to wade through complicated and unfamiliar terms in the abstract.

 - Have a peer read your abstract and then tell you what your research is about.
 If he or she has difficulty explaining your research, chances are your abstract requires revision.

 - Keep it brief!
 Your SRC/USRS abstract should not exceed 200 words.

 - Proofread your abstract several times so as to submit your very best work.

 Much of this advice was drawn from and earlier edition of the Massachusetts Statewide Undergraduate Research Conference Guidelines for Abstract Writing.